anufrievroman/calcure/readme.md

 ## Dependencies

 It only requires python 3.
-You should have it by deafult, but if you don't, install `python` package from your standard repository.
+On Linux, you should have it by default, but if you don't, install `python` package from your standard repository.

 ## Usage

-Run by typing `calcure` in a linux terminal.
+Run by typing `calcure` in your terminal.

 ## Key bindings